 - The materials including the cover letter, Abstract, Introduction, Method, and References section must be sent as a Word document to: Joey@babat.org

-- The entire proposal packet must not exceed 9 pages, including the reference page.
+- The entire proposal packet must not exceed 9 pages.

-- The Abstract, Introduction, and Method sections must be in APA style manuscript form: double-spaced, 12-point font, Times New Roman font, 1-inch margins.
+- The Abstract, Introduction, Method, and Reference sections must be in APA style manuscript form: double-spaced, 12-point font, Times New Roman font, 1-inch margins.